mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 - justified – reputation for emotional instability.

 ```
-Hlanssai are tall, averaging just over two metres but very light and slender
+Hlanssai are tall, averaging just over two meters but very light and slender
 of build, rarely massing more than 55-60kg.
 The race is homeothermic,
 bisexual and viviparous, producing one or two young after an eight-month
 gestation period.
 Hlanssai bodies are half covered with a silky, glossy